 Mrs. Megan Shung Smith

-Violin, Viola, Suzuki in the Schools Teacher, Student
+Violin, Viola, Suzuki in the Schools Teacher, Administrator

-Megan Shung Smith graduated with a Bachelor of Music in violin performance from the Cleveland Institute of Music with honors, studying under David Updegraff.
-While at CIM, Megan also earned a Suzuki Pedagogy Certification through Book Four from the Suzuki Association of America under the tutelage of Kimberly Meier-Sims.
+Megan graduated with a Bachelor of Music in violin performance from the Cleveland Institute of Music with honors, studying under David Updegraff, and also earned a Suzuki Pedagogy Certification through Book Four under the tutelage of Kimberly Meier-Sims.
 Upon graduation, she continued her studies with Paul Kantor in Houston, TX for two years.
 Past mentors include Richard Schwabe and Henry Gronnier at the Colburn School of Performing Arts.
 Megan’s honors include the 2011 Dr. Jerome D. Gross Prize in Violin from the Cleveland Institute of Music and 2008 International House of Blues Foundation Ambassador Scholarship.

 As an educator, Megan’s primary mission is to create for her students a strong technical foundation with roots in various styles and ideologies.
 Her hope is to cultivate not only solid performers but also empowered and informed listeners to encourage creativity and experimentation beyond the boundaries of ordinary musicianship.